jp/blog/source/2014-05-18-a-simple-chef-and-berkshelf-tutorial.html.markdown

       notifies :run, 'ruby_block[save-sysctl-params]', :delayed
     end

-## add cookbooks to the node's run list
+## Add the cookbooks to the node's run list

 Now all your cookbooks are on the Chef server.
 You can add them to you node's run list :